 Can inflatable hot tubs be used in the winter?

 Yes, you can use them in ambient air temperatures that are below freezing if its pump is powerful enough.
 Testing has proven that you can use the best models in winter if you insulate the pump to keep water in it from freezing.
 If the water in your pump freezes the pump and pipes aren't strong enough, it might cause damage to these parts.

 How long do they last?

 If you have a high-quality inflatable hot tub that you take good care of, it can last as long as 10-20 years or more.
 Its lifetime mainly depends on the product quality and how well you take care of it.
 If you maintain it well and pick the best one, it will last more than a decade.

 Older children can safely be in it under adult supervision.
 Blow-up hot tubs are a no-go for babies, however.
 Make sure to read these safety tips if there are children in your household or direct neighborhood.

 Yes, you can put it indoor and you even should put it inside your house if temperatures in your climate zone get below freezing in winter.
 However, you have to handle it carefully to avoid water damage and also make sure the room is well-ventilated.

-This depends on several factors, such as how much you pay per kilowatt hour, air temperature and how hot you want the water to be.
-Most recent models would cost around $25 per month if used daily.
+This depends on several factors, such as how much you pay per kilowatt hour, air temperature and how warm you want the water to be.
+Most recent inflatable models would cost around $23 per month if used daily.

-They cost between $300 and $600 including shipping.
-How much exactly of course depends on the model you choose.
+A hot tub costs between $300 and $600 including shipping.
+How much exactly, of course, depends on the model you choose.